 For the younger children, up to and including Year 5, this will be their class teacher.

 Whilst ultimately every member of staff is involved in pastoral care, the tutor or houseparent tend to be the first point of call.
-They report to Mr Cartwright, the Head of Pastoral care.
-If there is a serious pastoral care issue, then this will be overseen by one of Mr Cartwright, Mr Webster or Mrs Speers who depending on the unique circumstances will then work with parents, children and staff to work together to resolve issues.
+They report to Mr Lyddon, the Head of Pastoral care.
 The pastoral structure is supported by the medical team and safeguarding team when appropriate.
-Sandroyd has a school counsellor and also works with external agencies to ensure we meet all the pastoral needs of the children.
+Sandroyd has a school counsellor and we also work with external agencies when required to ensure we meet all the pastoral needs of the children.